-Key Issue Discussion Population and economic growth and demographic change Population growth places demands on the services provided in the Public Health and Safety group of activities.
-Over time Council may require extra resources or change systems to cope with additional activity and demand for services.
-Council has developed a robust growth model to forecast residential and business demands and opportunities to supply the level of demand expected.
-Changes in community expectations Some members of the community want Council to undertake more work in this area, however, others want less regulation and control.
+Key Issue Response Population and economic growth and demographic change Population growth places demands on the services provided in the Public Health and Safety group of activities.
+Over time, the Council may require extra resources or change systems to cope with additional activity and demand for these services.
+The predicted increase in the median age of residents will result in more people being at their residences during the day.
+This will likely result in more complaints about issues such as noise and other nuisance from neighbours.
+The Council has developed a robust growth model to forecast residential and business demands and opportunities to supply the level of demand expected.
+Changes in community expectations Some members of the community want the Council to undertake more work in this area, however others want less regulation and control.
 Changing expectations may lead to a need to increase or decrease levels of service.
 Movement of urban populations into rural areas may have a significant effect on service expectations e.g. reduced tolerance and reverse sensitivities.
-Changes in legislation and policies These can be driven by Government legislation or policy, or by changes in Council policy.
-Changes in the environmental risk profile Changing weather patterns or occurrence of natural hazards will affect the work of Council, particularly in the civil defence and building assurance activities.
+Changes in legislation and policies These are driven by Government legislation or policy or by changes in Council policy.
+Changes in the environmental risk profile Changing weather patterns or occurrence of natural hazards will affect the work of the Council, particularly in the civil defence and building assurance activities.
+Climate change, causing sea level rise, which in turn can raise the groundwater table affecting subdivisions and existing properties.
 Industrial practices and technological change Both industrial practices and technological change have the ability to impact on the scope of services and the manner of delivery of this activity.
-Council is not expecting any changes to have a significant effect on the activity in the medium term, although new construction methods may have some impact on building assurance activities.
+The Council is not expecting any changes to have a significant effect on the activity in the medium term, although new construction methods may have some impact on building assurance activities.